-TARGET AUDIENCE: Mid- to senior-level officials working in the payment, legal, and technology departments at the central bank and in positions with similar responsibilities.
+TARGET AUDIENCE: Mid- to senior-level officials working in the payment, legal, risk management, and technology departments at the central bank or supervisory authority and in positions with similar responsibilities.

-QUALIFICATIONS: Participants should have experience in the operations and/or oversight in one or more of the following areas: payments, legal, and technology departments.
+QUALIFICATIONS: Participants should have experience in operations, policy, and/or oversight in one or more of the following areas: financial market infrastructures (such as payments systems, securities settlement systems, central securities depositories, central counterparties, and trade repositories), legal, risk management, and technology departments.

 COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, focuses on the Principles for Financial Market Infrastructures (PFMI).
-The course is designed to be interactive by using a combination of lectures, case study simulations, and panel discussions.
+The course is designed to be interactive by using a combination of lectures, case study simulations, group or individual presentations, and panel discussions.
 Lectures focus on the 24 principles and 5 responsibilities for authorities under the PFMI, the Disclosure Framework, and Assessment Methodology, and topical issues on cyber resiliency, distributed ledger technology, and relevant digital innovations.
 Participants, after gaining a basic understanding of the standards, apply them to a hypothetical country to assess the level of compliance of its payment system, securities settlement system, and central securities depository.
-The self-assessment exercises are based on targeted principles and include legal basis, credit risk, collateral, default management, liquidity risk, central securities depositories, money settlements, general business risk, and operational risk.
+The self-assessment exercises are based on targeted principles.
 After the hands-on self-assessment experience, results are discussed through group presentations and de-briefings.